-I had a spectacular Christmas tree last year that, unfortunately, dried out quickly.
-To prevent this from happening again, I went online to see if there are Christmas tree preservative recipes that I could make.
+I had a spectacular Christmas tree one year that, unfortunately, dried out quickly.
+To prevent this from happening again, I went online to find Christmas tree preservative recipes that I could make.
+Also, we tend to travel during the school break, so I wanted to give it a little extra help in case the bowl goes dry while we’re gone.

 There are quite a few interesting suggestions for Christmas tree preservatives that you may not have heard of.
-Fortunately, most can be made with items that are already likely in your pantry.
+Most can be made with items that are already likely in your pantry.

 Christmas Tree Preservative Ingredients and Recipes